Permanent Residence UK 2026 : Requirements & How to Get It

 3. Can permanent residence be lost?

-For Indefinite Leave to Remain, status can usually be lost if the individual spends more than two continuous years outside the UK, has their leave revoked due to serious criminality or deception, or leaves the UK permanently.
-For EU settled status, different absence rules apply.
-The distinction matters in practice, particularly for people who travel frequently or spend long periods abroad for work or family reasons.
+For Indefinite Leave to Remain, status normally lapses automatically if the individual spends more than two continuous years outside the UK, unless they qualify for a specific returning resident provision.
+It can also be lost if their leave is revoked due to serious criminality or deception or leaves the UK permanently.

 4. How absences from the UK affect permanent residence